jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 ---

 ## Background
 Promotion is a key part of Merchandizing Sales and Marketing system.
-For a large retail company with 700+ retail stores, the look-forward promotion data need to be sent to the stores for properly goods stock preparation.
+For a large retail company with 700+ retail stores, the look-forward promotion data need to be sent to the stores for properly goods stock preparation and goods display locations arrangement.

 This time, the sales and marketing business wants to add 40 new promotion programs, change 10 existing promotion programs, and add 50 new promotion sub-programs.